palvarez89/palvarez89.github.io/_posts/2016-04-07-playing-with-git-submodules.md

 ## Conclusion

+After investigating theses cases, I can say that it will be possible to use multiple git submodules, and that is not going to be a nightmare to work with them.

-The best approach move to a different version in the parent repo and updating the submodules will be to run:
+The best approach to move to a different version in the parent repository and updating the submodules in one go will be:

     git submodule init     # Initialize possible new repositories git submodule sync     # Update possible changes in urls